Nicola1971/EvoDashboard-plugin/README.md

 ## 3.0 PL

 * New grid based on gridster.js
-* New Widgtet resizable, draggable and collapsible
+* New Widgets resizable, draggable and collapsible
 * Widget position, state and size stored in localstorage

 ## 2.1 PL